Travel ban: Who does Trump's executive order block from entering the US?

 During the time between the Supreme Court’s ruling and when the travel ban will actually take effect, the State and Justice Departments established definitions for who exactly could fall under the bona fide relationship category.

-Grandparents, grandchildren, aunts, uncles, nieces, nephews, cousins, brothers-in-law, sisters-in-law, fiancees and other extended family are not accepted as “close family.”
+Grandparents, grandchildren, aunts, uncles, nieces, nephews, cousins, brothers-in-law, sisters-in-law and other extended family are not accepted as “close family.”

 TRUMP TRAVEL BAN PARTY REINSTATED; FALL COURT ARGUMENTS SET